Hurricane warning for New Orleans as Sally to bring dangerous surge and flooding to Gulf Coast

 As Sally comes ashore, its forward motion could slow to just a few miles per hour, allowing for excessive amounts of rain to accumulate.

-A widespread 6 to 12 inches is forecast for the Greater New Orleans area, eastern Acadiana, and the Florida Parishes.
-Localized amounts topping 18 inches can’t be ruled out.
-The heaviest amounts will be found near the coastline, but data suggests Sally’s remnants could bring a broad heavy rainfall of 4 to 6 inches across most of central and southern Mississippi as well.
+A widespread 8 to 16 inches is forecast from the Florida Panhandle through southeast Louisiana, including New Orleans.
+Localized amounts up to two feet can’t be ruled out.
+The heaviest amounts will be found near the coastline.
+Significant flash and urban flooding as well as minor to, in a few instances, major river flooding is forecast.

+After crawling along the coast late Monday into Tuesday, “Sally is forecast to move inland early Wednesday and track into the Southeast with rainfall of 5 to 10 inches possible across much of inland Mississippi and Alabama,” the Hurricane Center wrote.

-With impressive rainfall rates topping 3 inches per hour at times, flash-flood watches are in effect for much of the area.
+With rainfall rates topping three inches per hour at times, flash-flood watches are in effect for much of the area.
 There may be a steep western cutoff to the rainfall if dry air wraps into the system.

 Tornado risk

-Due to the wind shear associated with landfalling tropical systems, thunderstorms in Sally’s outer rain bands may rotate.
+Because of the wind shear associated with tropical systems making landfall, thunderstorms in Sally’s outer rain bands may rotate.
 That could brew an isolated tornado risk, especially east of the center.

 The greatest risk for tornado or waterspout activity would be east of the center, particularly across coastal Mississippi or Alabama, or the Florida peninsula late Monday through Tuesday.